influxdata/telegraf/plugins/secretstores/os/README.md

 `opening keyring failed: Specified keyring backend not available` error!

 You can enable access to the kernel keyring, but as the keyring is __not__ namespaced, you should be aware of the security implication!
+One implication is for example that keys added in one container are accessible by __all__ other containers running on the same host, not only within the same container.

 ### Windows